trishaandrews/trishaandrews.github.io/_posts/2015-8-28-MSD-Intro.md

 ![Million Song Logo](../images/millionsong.jpg)

 It's time for my final project at Metis, and this time I'm going to try writing some thoughts on my project while I'm still in the process of completing it.
-(Partially because several parts of this project take a somewhat long time to run.)
+(This is partially because several parts of this project take a somewhat long time to run.)
 This week I mostly just came up with my idea and began exploring my first(?) data set, the [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/).

 ##Some background